The 9 States Taxing Social Security For 2024 and the 3 That Just Stopped

-As 2023 tax filing season draws to a close, retirees across the nation are adjusting their financial plans for 2024, but a crucial detail could drastically alter the landscape of retirement living: the taxing of Social Security benefits.
 While many bask in the belief that their golden years will be tax-friendly, residents in nine specific states are facing a reality check as their Social Security benefits come under the taxman’s purview.

-Conversely, a wave of relief is set to wash over two states, marking an end to their era of taxing these benefits.
+Conversely, a wave of relief is set to wash over three states, marking an end to their era of taxing these benefits.
 This shift paints a complex portrait of retirement planning across the U.S., underscoring the importance of staying informed of the ever changing tax laws.
 Are you residing in one of these states?
 It’s time to uncover the impact of these tax changes on your retirement strategy and possibly reconsider your locale choice for those serene post-work years.
 Here are the 9 states taxing social security benefits.

 Colorado

 In Colorado, individuals younger than 65 by the end of the tax year can deduct either $20,000 or their taxable pension/annuity income included in the federal taxable income, whichever is less.
-For those aged 65 and above by the end of the tax year, Social Security benefits are not subject to state taxes.

 Connecticut

-For Connecticut residents, Social Security benefits become taxable when your adjusted gross income (AGI) exceeds $75,000, or $100,000 for those filing jointly.
-Beyond this income threshold, 25% of Social Security income becomes taxable at the state level.
+For Connecticut residents, Social Security benefits become taxable when your adjusted gross income (AGI) exceeds $75,000 (single filers), or $100,000 for those filing jointly, head-of-household or surviving spouse.

 Minnesota